 Scratch has hundreds of pre-recorded sounds you can add to your project.
 To do so, click the “add sound” symbol in the bottom left.
 Then you’ll see all the options available!
 You can scroll through them or search in categories like “Animals”, “Percussion” or “Wacky”.

-How to upload music to Scratch
+How to Upload Music to Scratch

 Another option is to upload a sound or music file from your computer.
 Hover over the “add sound” symbol, and then click the “upload” option at the top of the choices that appear.
 Now you can select the file from your computer that you want.